 Here’s the same phone number in E.164 formatting: +14155552671

-In the UK, and many other countries internationally, local dialing may require the addition of a '0' in front of the subscriber number.
+In a number of countries internationally, local dialing may require the addition of a '0' in front of the subscriber number.
 With E.164 formatting, this '0' must usually be removed.

 For example, here’s a UK-based number in standard local formatting: 020 7183 8750